Of all the things you could do next, what should you do?

 - Ran an internship program and marketing at an ecommerce startup

-- Worked as a PR writer and as a medical writer
+- Worked as a PR writer, medical writer, and foodservice advertising copywriter

-- Worked in a clothing store, cheese shop, and tea room
+- Worked at a clothing store, cheese shop, tea room, and Christmas tree farm

 - Considered becoming a professional comedian and took comedy classes at the Upright Citizens Brigade Theater in New York and Second City in Chicago